kiedtl/roguelike/doc/vaults.md

 - All the monsters have the `Drunk` status, causing their movement to be erratic.
 - Tables, chairs, a bartender, etc.
+- Found on the lower and middle levels.